Juraji/typescript-decorators/projects/decorators/src/lib/query-parameter-binding/README.md

 * __Q: What is `__QPBPropertyDescriptors`, when I check the class prototype in the browser console.__
 A: This is a registry of property descriptors, used by `@InitQueryParameterBindings` to initialize query parameter binding for getter/setter properties

+* __Q: What happens when I use the decorator on a readonly property?__
+A: Using this decorator on a readonly `get` property will throw an error during class prototype.
+Using this decorator on a property with the keyword `readonly`, would not result in an error, but could cause strange behaviour at runtime.